agamm/unbug/README.md

 I'm the creator of [Unzip.dev](https://unzip.dev) a developer trends newsletter (3,500+ subs).
 A few months ago I thought about jumping the LMM hype train.
 Creating a DevTool in the space sounded interesting.
 At the time there wasn't a single GitHub marketplace app that tackled bug detection (at least not using LLMs).
 So I decided to build it.

 As time passed I started seeing Co-Pilot suggesting they would also get into the CI space and then saw others joining the marketplace.
-So I decided to give my code for free, no reason for you to pay for a thin wrapper on top OpenAI ;)
+So I decided to give my (MVP) code for free, no reason for you to pay for a thin wrapper on top OpenAI ;)

 _May the force be with you, and find all your pesky bugs :pray:_